 However, Magic Leap is closing massive rounds of funding, the latest of which valued the company at $4.5 billion.
 This kind of valuation puts a lot of pressure on Magic Leap, so it’s unlikely we’ll see the company come out of stealth mode by the end of 2016.

-The Magic Leap delay gives HoloLens a significant advantage, but the reality is that 2016 is not the year of augmented reality.
+The Magic Leap delay gives HoloLens a significant advantage, but the reality is that 2016 was not the year of augmented reality.
 As VR continues to mature, we’ll see AR lag behind slightly and start maturing this time next year and beyond.

 Don’t Let Your Company Miss Out on Virtual/Augmented Reality